+In light of evolving challenges linked to ongoing geopolitical turmoil, social change, economic volatility, disruptive technologies, environmental expectations, and a host of other uncertainties, innovative and forward-looking business leaders are strengthening how they proactively manage potentially emerging risks that can quickly derail their organization's strategic objectives and goals.
+Failure to anticipate changing uncertainties can quickly trigger a flow of risks that significantly impact business models and strategic plans.

-We have recently encountered a new wave of challenging economic, political, social, and technological issues that triggered an unimaginable range of risks that have impacted virtually all organizations.
-Business leaders and other key stakeholders are realizing the benefits of increased investment in how they proactively manage potentially emerging risks.
-This is done by strengthening their organizations' processes surrounding the identification, assessment, management, and monitoring of those risks most likely to impact - both positively and negatively - the entity's strategic success.
-They are recognizing the increasing complexities and real-time challenges of navigating emerging risks as they seek to achieve key strategic goals and objectives.
+Managing risks before they occur and in the context of what is strategically important can provide incredible competitive advantage, if done so more effectively than others in the marketplace.
+This occurs by strengthening their organizations' processes surrounding the identification, assessment, management, and monitoring of risks most likely to impact - both positively and negatively - the entity's strategic success.

-Many organizations have embraced the concept of enterprise risk management (ERM), which is designed to provide an organization's board and senior leaders a top-down, strategic perspective of risks on the horizon so that those risks can be managed proactively to increase the likelihood the organization will achieve its core objectives.
-To obtain an understanding of the current state of enterprise risk oversight among entities of all types and sizes, we have partnered over the past twelve years with the American Institute of Certified Public Accountants (AIC-PA) Management Accounting - Business, Industry, and Government Team to survey business leaders regarding a number of characteristics related to their current enterprise-wide risk management efforts.
-This is the twelfth report that we have published summarizing our research in partnership with the AICPA.
+Over the past two decades, governance and strategy best practice advocates have been encouraging boards and C-suite executives to embrace enterprise risk management (ERM) practices to provide an organization's leadership a top-down, strategic perspective of risks on the horizon so that those risks can be managed proactively to increase the likelihood the organization will achieve its strategic objectives.

+We have partnered for more than a decade with the American Institute of Certified Public Accountants (AICPA) Management Accounting - Business, Industry, and Government Team to survey business leaders regarding a number of characteristics related to their current enterprise-wide risk management efforts.
+Data was collected in winter/early spring 2023 through an online survey instrument sent to members of the AICPA's Management Accountants in Business and Industry group who serve in chief financial officer or equivalent senior executive positions.

-Data was collected during the fall of 2020 through an online survey instrument sent to members of the AICPA's Business and Industry group who serve in chief financial officer or equivalent senior executive positions.
-In total, we received 420 fully completed surveys from individuals representing different sizes and types of organizations (see Appendix A for details about respondents).
-This report summarizes our findings and provides a resource for benchmarking an organization's approach to risk oversight against current practices.
-In addition to highlighting key findings for the full sample of 420 respondents, we also separately report many of the key findings for the following subgroups of respondents:
+This 14th Edition of our report reflects insights from 454 fully completed surveys from individuals representing different sizes and types of organizations (see Appendix A for details about respondents).
+This report provides a snapshot of the state of risk oversight maturity and includes a number of probing questions for executives and boards to use to assess the relative strength of their risk governance efforts.

+Readers of this report can use the findings to benchmark their organization's approach to risk oversight against current practices.
+In addition to highlighting key findings for the full sample of 454 respondents, we also separately report many of the key findings for the following subgroups of respondents (Note: some organizations are included in more than one category, therefore the sum of these exceeds 454):

 - 130 large organizations (those with revenues greater than \$1 billion)

-- 113 publicly traded companies
+- 94 publicly traded companies

-- 108 financial services entities
+- 119 financial services entities

-- 116 not-for-profit organizations
+- 121 not-for-profit organizations